chochkov/GreenMidget/README.md

     bundle install

-then add

-    require 'green_midget'

-to your Rakefile and run

-    rake green_midget:setup
+after which (so that you get the ActiveRecord backend ready):

+    rake green_midget:setup:active_record # creates a green_midget_records table and populate some entried there

 You're now done.

 How it works
 ----------

-GreenMidget

-GreenMidget is a learner, so you will only expect effective classification from it only once it has received sufficient training.
-Training it means providing examples of messages for the categor
+GreenMidget learns to classify between two categories, so what you should first do is provide training examples for each of those two categories.
+See below.

 Use it
 ----------

-`GreenMidget` exposes two public methods as a start: `GreenMidget#classify_as!` and `GreenMidget#classify`.
-Let's do a three lines classification session and illustrate them
+`GreenMidget::Classifier` is the interaction class that is there after installation.
+It exposes two public instance methods as a start: `GreenMidget::Classifier#classify_as!` and `GreenMidget::Classifier#classify`.
+We'll do a three lines classification session and illustrate them.

-We'll start training `GreenMidget` with a spammy example
+We'll start training `GreenMidget` with a spammy example:

-    GreenMidget.new(known_spam_text).classify_as! :spam
+    GreenMidget::Classifier.new(known_spam_text).classify_as! :spam

 Similarly for legitimate examples

-    GreenMidget.new(known_legit_text).classify_as! :ham
+    GreenMidget::Classifier.new(known_legit_text).classify_as! :ham

-To get a classification decision we would
+After we've given to it some training data, we can start classifying unknown text:

-    decision = GreenMidget.new(new_text).classify
+    decision = GreenMidget::Classifier.new(new_text).classify

-`decision` is now one of `[-1, 0, 1]` meaning respectively 'No spam', 'Not enough evidence', 'Spam'.
+`decision` is now in `[ -1, 0, 1 ]` meaning respectively 'No spam', 'Not enough evidence', 'Spam'.

 Extend it
 ----------

-If the above functionality is not enough for you and you want to add custom logic to GreenMidget you can do that by extending the `GreenMidget::Base` class (check `extensions/sample.b` in the [code][green_midget_github] for an example):
+If the above functionality is not enough for you and you want to add custom logic to GreenMidget you can do that by extending the `GreenMidget::Base` class (check `lib/green_midget/extensions/sample.b` in the [code][green_midget_github] for an example):

 * Implement heuristics logic, which will directly classify incoming object as a given category.
 Example: